 By Eric Bach, CSCS is a personal trainer, author, and fitness business coach in Denver, Colorado.
 Eric’s passion is on simplifying the process of building an online fitness business and helping trainers overcome information overload to a build a successful fitness brand.
-For free marketing, sales, and content tips join the Bach Performance Hybrid Fitness Business Community here.
+Grab your Six Figure Fitness Business Guide by clicking here.

 Online personal trainers don’t close sales for one reason: